thebugbounter/GonnaCry/readme.md

 #Python#Ransomware#Malware

 <h2> Working </h2>
-To encrypt the contents of the "data.txt" file, we can utilize the "voldemort.py" script by executing it with the command `./voldemort.py`
+To encrypt the contents of the "data.txt" file, we can utilize the "voldemort.py" script by executing it with the command <br>
+`./voldemort.py`
 Before running the script, we need to ensure that we have the necessary permissions by using the command `chmod +x voldemort.py`.